9-5-pursuit/module-four-study-guide/07-express-restful-routes.md

 # Express RESTful Routes

+> 📘 A Quick Note Before You Continue
+>
+> Many of the examples we'll show in this guide have been covered in the [Express CRUD](./05-express-crud.md) guide.
+If you're still getting used to CRUD operations, we recommend reviewing that guide first.

 | Term | Definition |
 | ---- | ---------- |
 | __REST__ | REST (Representational State Transfer) is an architectural style for designing web services.
 It uses standard HTTP methods (GET, POST, PUT, DELETE) and lightweight formats (JSON, XML) to create scalable and stateless applications. |